 What is being tested?

-Apolipoprotein (Apo) E is produced under the direction of the APOE gene, is produced primarily in the liver and brain and has two primary metabolic roles:
+Apo E is produced under the direction of the APOE and is one of five main types of blood lipoproteins (A-E), it is produced primarily in the liver and brain.

-This test looks at a person's to determine what combination of APOE forms (genotype) are present.
+The APOE test looks at a person's to determine what combination of APOE forms (genotype) are present.
 The APOE gene exists in three different forms (alleles) – e2, e3, and e4 – with e3 being the most common allele, found in 60 per cent of the general population.
-Everyone inherits two APOE genes, one from each parent, that is some combination of these three forms, e.g. e2/e2, e2/e4, e3/e4.
+Everyone inherits two APOE genes, one from each parent, that is some combination of these three forms, e.g. e2/e2, e2/e4, e3/e4 etc.

 APOE e3/e3 is the most common genotype.
+APOE e3 is associated with "normal" lipid metabolism, thus may not have any genetic impact on risk of developing cardiovascular disease.
 APOE e4 (e4/e4 and e4/e3) is found in 25 per cent of the population and is associated with higher LDL-C ("bad cholesterol") and an increased risk of atherosclerosis.

 People with the APOE e2 allele tend to have lower LDL-C levels but elevated triglycerides.
-APOE e2/e2 is also associated with type III hyperlipoproteinaemia/hyperlipidaemia (HPL III or familial dysbetalipoproteinaemia), a rare inherited disorder that causes fatty yellowish deposits on the skin called xanthomas, increased triglycerides in the blood, and atherosclerosis.
-Less than 20 per cent of people with e2/e2 develop type III, and usually requires other factors such as obesity or diabetes in order to develop.
+APOE e2 is less able to clear lipids from the blood compared to the other forms.
+This means that if someone has an e2/e2 combination, they may clear dietary fat from their body at a slower rate.
+APOE e2/e2 is also associated with type III hyperlipoproteinaemia/hyperlipidaemia (HPL III or familial dysbetalipoproteinaemia), a rare inherited disorder that causes fatty yellowish deposits on the skin called xanthomas, increased triglycerides in the blood, and atherosclerosis that develops at an early age.
+Less than 20 per cent of people with e2/e2 develop type III hyperlipoproteinaemia, and usually requires other factors such as obesity or diabetes in order to develop.

 How is the sample collected for testing?